 <title>Your Title Here</title>

 If you look at the top of your browser and see the title of the website, that’s what this bit of code tells your browser what to display there.
-This also helps search engines know what to look for.
-They look in the “title tags” code and see if it’s relevant to the searcher’s request.
+This also helps search engines know what to look for on your website.
+They look in the “title tags” code and see if your website relevant to the searcher’s request.

 Keywords are simple combinations of words that give more detail for the search engine.
 Here’s an example of what they look like: